reportportal/docs/src/md/src/GettingStarted/Integrations.md

 * Sauce Labs
 * E-mail server

+If you want integrate ReportPortal with these external systems, and you can not find a needed tab on the Project Settings, please check section in documentation [Plugins](https://reportportal.io/docs/Plugins).

-Integration confiurations can be added on the global level (for all project on the instance) or on the project level (only for one project).
-To add integration with external systems, please look information in the section Plugins.
+Integration confiurations can be added on the global level (for all project on the instance) on the Management board or on the project level (only for one project) on Project Settings.

 If you have another configuration than others project have or you want to integrate only your project with external system, you should perform the next actions: